marcocpt/HSReplay.net/README.md

 - [Vagrant](https://vagrantup.com) must be installed
 - Virtualbox must be installed in order for the default provider to work

-Downloading the box:
+Set up:

-- Run `vagrant up`
+- Run `vagrant up` to download and provision the box
+- Once it is up, run `./scripts/run.sh` to start the server

-The server will be available on `localhost:8000`
+The django server will then be available on `localhost:8000`.
 The API is available at `/api/v1/` and is browsable using the DRF interface.